 Monounsaturated and Polyunsaturated Fat

+You may have also heard about two terms associated with unsaturated fats called monounsaturated fat and polyunsaturated fat.
+The difference between these two fats is down to their bonds.
+A fatty acid chain containing only one double bond is monounsaturated but more than one double bond means it is polyunsaturated.
+But what does this slight difference in unsaturated fat actually mean for our health?
+Not that much really.
+It is more about which foods contain which type of fat.
 We can find more monounsaturated fats in foods such as peanut butter, certain cooking oils and avocadoes whereas nuts, for example, are richer in polyunsaturated fats.
 Both fats are under the same unsaturated fat banner and are extremely good for us in the right quantity.
 If we eat a variation of these types of foods, they can help protect our organs and keep our bodies healthy.

 Oil for Cooking